Volunteer Legion Netherlands: Northern Russia and Yugoslavia

 The Legion arrived at the Volkhov River in mid-January 1942 and was engaged in rear-security activities.
 In late June, it was transferred north in support of units at the Siege of Leningrad.
 The unit was then to take part in an offensive Operation Nordlicht, which was ultimately called off to deal with the Soviet Sinyavino Offensive.
 The Legion was then moved south near Lake Ladoga.
 At the end of 1942, it was merged with the 2nd SS Infantry Brigade.

 In January 1943, Dutch troops were heavily involved in defending against Soviet attempts to lift the siege at Leningrad.
-One 19-year old Dutch gun crew leader, Geradus Mooyman, destroyed 23 Russian tanks with his Pak 40 in about a month of fighting.
+One 19-year old Dutch gun crew leader, Gerardus Mooyman, destroyed 23 Russian tanks with his Pak 40 in about a month of fighting.
 He became the first foreigner to be awarded Knight’s Cross.
 On 6 February, General Seyffardt, while campaigning for new recruits in Amsterdam, was assassinated by the Dutch resistance.

 In April 1943, the unit was sent to Germany to be reformed as the SS Volunteer Panzergrenadier Brigade Nederland.
 The brigade was to consist of two Panzergrenadier regiments under the command of SS-Oberführer Jürgen Wagner.
-In September 1943, the Brigade sent to the Independent State of Croatia (Yugoslavia) to join SS-Obergruppenführer Felix Steiner's III SS Panzer Corps currently forming in the area.
+In September 1943, the Brigade was sent to the Independent State of Croatia (Yugoslavia) to join SS-Obergruppenführer Felix Steiner's III SS Panzer Corps currently forming in the area.
 Upon its arrival, the Brigade received 1,500 Dutch recruits, drawn from the SS Division Wiking.
 During its time there, elements of the brigade were engaged in rear-security operations.
 During this period, the brigade was redesignated 4th SS Volunteer Panzergrenadier Brigade Nederland.
 At this time, its strength stood at 9,342 men.